oVirt/infra-docs/docs/CI/STDCI-Configuration.markdown

 By default, STDCI runs your build on one of the available hosts we have.
 This host can be a virtual machine or a bare-metal host.
-If one of your builds requires a bare-metal host (if you need virtualization capabilities for example). you can specify your requirements in the YAML file:
+If one of your builds requires a bare-metal host (if you need virtualization capabilities for example), you can specify your requirements in the YAML file:

     ---
     stage: